1ASI0729-2520-7369-G2-NeuroZen/neurozen_backend/README.md

 - Validation
 - MySQL Database
 - Domain-Driven Design
+- Clean Architecture

 ## Bounded Contexts
-This version of ACME Learning Center Platform is divided into three bounded contexts: Profiles, Learning, and IAM.
+This version of Neurozen Platform is divided into three bounded contexts: Appointments, Assessments, and Reports.

-### Profiles Context
+### Appointments Context

-The Profiles Context is responsible for managing the profiles of the users.
+The Appointments Context is responsible for managing psychological appointments between employees and psychologists.
 It includes the following features:

-- Create a new profile.
+- Create a new appointment.
-- Get a profile by id.
+- Get an appointment by id.
-- Get all profiles.
+- Get all appointments.

-This context includes also an anti-corruption layer to communicate with the Learning Context.
-The anti-corruption layer is responsible for managing the communication between the Profiles Context and the Learning Context.
-It offers the following capabilities to other bounded contexts:
-- Create a new Profile, returning ID of the created Profile on success.
+- Get appointments by employee id.
-- Get a Profile by Email, returning the associated Profile ID on success.
+- Get appointments by psychologist id.
+- Confirm an appointment.
+- Start an appointment.
+- Complete an appointment.
+- Cancel an appointment.
+- Reschedule an appointment.

-### Learning Context
+### Assessments Context

-The Learning Context is responsible for managing the courses, course learning paths and course enrollments.
+The Assessments Context is responsible for managing emotional and psychological assessments for employees.
 Its features include:

-- Create a Course.
+- Create an Assessment.
-- Get a Course by id.
+- Get an Assessment by id.
-- Update a Course information.
+- Update an Assessment information.
-- Delete a Course.
-- Get all Courses.
-- Add an existing Tutorial to Course Learning Path.
-- Register a new Student with implicit profile creation.
-- Submit a Student Enrollment Request in a Course.
-- Cancel a Student Enrollment Request in a Course.
-- Confirm a Student Enrollment Request in a Course.
-- Reject a Student Enrollment Request in a Course.
-- Get all Enrollments for a Course.
+- Get all Assessments.

-This context includes also an anti-corruption layer to communicate with the Profiles Context.
-The anti-corruption layer is responsible for managing the communication between the Learning Context and the Profiles Context.
-It consumes the capabilities offered by the Profiles Context to:

-- Create the Profile of a new Student.
-- Get the Profile ID of a Student by Email.
+- Get all Assessments by employee id.

-Tutorial is a concept that represents a learning resource.
-It is used to build the learning path of a course.
-The Tutorial aggregate and its publishing lifecycle are part of the Publishing bounded context, which is beyond the scope of this platform version.
+Assessment types include: Emotional State, Stress Level, Anxiety, Depression, and General Wellbeing.

-### Identity and Access Management (IAM) Context
+### Reports Context

-The IAM Context is responsible for managing platform users, including the sign in and sign up processes.
-It applies JSON Web Token based authorization and Password hashing.
-It also adds a request authorization middleware to Spring Boot Pipeline, in order to validate included token in request header on endpoints that require authorization.
-Its capabilities include:
-- Create a new User (Sign Up).
-- Authenticate a User (Sign In).
-- Get a User by ID.
-- Get All Users.
-- Get All Roles.
-- Use Spring Security features to implement an authorization pipeline based on request filtering.
-- Generate and validate JSON Web Tokens.
-- Apply Password hashing.

-This version implements the following roles: Admin, Instructor, and Student.
-The roles are used to manage the access to the platform features.
-The Admin role has access to all features, the Instructor and Student roles should have access according to business rules.

-This context includes also an anti-corruption layer.
-The anti-corruption layer is responsible for managing the communication between the IAM Context and other bounded Contexts.
-Its capabilities include:
+The Reports Context is responsible for generating reports about employee progress, emotional state, appointments, and assessments.
+Its features include:

-- Create a new User, returning ID of the created User on success.
-If roles are provided, it will also assign them to the user, otherwise the default role is assigned.
+- Generate a new report.
-- Get a User by ID, returning the associated User ID on success.
+- Get a report by id.
+- Get all reports.
-- Get a User by Username, returning the associated User ID on success.
+- Get all reports by employee id.

-- In this version, Open API documentation includes support for JSON Web Token based authorization.
+Report types include: Employee Progress, Emotional State Summary, Appointment Summary, and Assessment Summary.

 ### Reference Documentation